CAIJ-UW/ATIP-OCR/README.md

 # ATIP-OCR (IN PROGRESS...)
 It is perennial problem in Canada that municipal, provincial, and federal government agencies disclose records by default in a non-machine readable (image) format.
 Excel files, for instance, are often printed and scanned by access coordinators before they are released to the requester.
 In some cases, coordinators may be willing to release the data in a "raw" format, however, this is not always the case.
 Fortunately, there is a free and open-source solution to this problem using the Tesseract Optical Character Recognition (OCR) engine, widely considered one of the best OCR engines available.

+# Important caveat
-Important caveat: The Tesseract OCR engine is highly effective, but not perfect.
+The Tesseract OCR engine is highly effective, but not perfect.
 ATI/FOI disclosures are scanned copies of records.
 Depending on the quality of the scan, not all characters may be properly recognized.
 Moreover, ATI/FOI disclosures generally contain redactions, usually in the form of white, grey, or black boxes covering undisclosed portions of the text.
 This can also produce some issues for the OCR engine.
 As a result, depending on the quality and format of the ATI/FOI records, it is likely that some degree of document "cleaning" will be required after processing them.

 # Sample ATI Disclosures
 We provide two sample Access to Information (ATI) Act disclosures.